AssignPrimeIdentity/manifest/README.md

 <img width=100% src=https://user-images.githubusercontent.com/36441664/86481184-b72b9280-bd79-11ea-899b-51db929fc3d2.png>

 The Pre-release 168 is being developed with _[passion](https://github.com/chetabahana/chetabahana.github.io/discussions)_ since it was started 7 (seven) years ago.
-Based on the 19 Cells of 168 vs 618 tabulation then for the 618 it might need another 12 (twelve) years to develope this 10143 to become 1st Release.
+Based on the 19 Cells of 168 vs 618 tabulation then for the 618 it might need another 12 (twelve) years to develope those _10143_ to become 1st Release.

 So Be Patient and Stay Tuned!